aryankartik/aas-paas/README.md

 ## 💡 Why We Built This

-The idea came from a common frustration: updates about events were scattered across WhatsApp groups, notice boards, and random posters.
+We noticed a recurring issue — important local updates were scattered across too many places: WhatsApp groups, notice boards, and posters that often went unnoticed.

-So we thought — **why not make one platform** where users can view everything happening around them, just by selecting a city?
+This made it difficult for people to stay informed about what was happening around them.

-That’s how the concept of **Aas-Paas** was born.
+So, we decided to build **Aas-Paas** — a single platform where users can simply choose their city and instantly access all relevant updates, events, and alerts in one place.

 ---